EricSchank/surveyor/README.md

 ## README

-<b>User Nag</b> is a platform app extension for the [Spiceworks helpdesk](http://www.spiceworks.com/free-help-desk-software/).
+<b>Surveyor</b> is a platform app extension for the [Spiceworks helpdesk](http://www.spiceworks.com/free-help-desk-software/).

-[This free app](https://community.spiceworks.com/appcenter/app/extension_43) sends reminders for your pending tickets with just a single click.
+[This free app](https://community.spiceworks.com/appcenter/app/extension_43) surveys your users each time a ticket is closed to check satisfaction and request suggestions.

 ---